iamrajee/slam_rosmelodic_ws/src/test_slam/README.md

 # Package Description

 #### Launch
-> Contains various launch files.
-It have four sub-folder inside.
+> Contains various launch files related to slam, navigation, gazebo, slam_methods.

 #### Worlds
 > Contain .world file, one which is used gazebo.

-#### config
-> Contains various configuration file like

 #### maps
-> Contains saved map files
+> This is where map files are saved.

 #### meshes
 > Contains mesh files which are used in robot

 #### param
-> Contains param files like base_local_planner_params.yaml.
+> Contains param files like base_local_planner_params.yaml

+#### config
+> Contains other configuration file like karto_mapper_params.yaml

 #### rviz
 > Contains saved rviz configuration.